Builder’s Level vs Transit Level: What’s the Difference?

 But you can’t use the builder’s level by yourself.
 There must be something to measure.
 So, you’ll need a partner standing at another location holding a measuring rod.
 Crosshairs in the level will allow you to pinpoint a measurement on the rod, which you can then compare to measurements taken from other points.

 What It’s Used For

-Each time you move the measuring rod, the level remains in the same place, allowing you to get the relative elevations of many different points.
-This allows you to see the high points and low points in an area for grading, leveling, building, and surveying, and more.
+Each time you move the measuring rod, the level remains in the same place, allowing you to get the relative elevations of many points.
+This allows you to see the high and low points in an area for grading, leveling, building, surveying, and more.
 It’s a necessary practice before starting construction on almost any project.

 Overview of Transit Level

-Transit levels look almost identical to builder’s levels.
+Transit levels look almost identical to the builder’s levels.
 They feature a telescope on top of a mounting system with a small level installed so that you can ensure it’s completely level at all points in a circle before taking measurements.
-Like builder’s levels, these have been in use for many years, though newer models are far more sophisticated with some even employing computer technology and laser beams to measure elevations, angles, and more.
+Like builder’s levels, these have been in use for many years, though newer models are far more sophisticated, with some even employing computer technology and laser beams to measure elevations, angles, and more.